 The stadium was opened 102 after the last game on the old one.
 A crowd of 35,686 witnessed their home side Athletic Bilbao beating Celta Vigo at the opening game.

 Puskás Aréna is being built at this very moment and is not ready yet.
 It should be finished this year.
-Puskás Aréna is situated in Romanias capital Budapest and its capacity once it finishes should be around 68,000.
+Puskás Aréna is situated in Romanias capital Bukarest and its capacity once it finishes should be around 68,000.

 The stadium will replace the old Frenec Puskás stadium.
 After the construction is finished the UEFA officials must check it if it is suitable to host the EURO 2020 games.